x4dr/Fen/endworld/mecha/systems/offensive.md

 ### Bonus Rules
 *TODO: weapon-specific bonus/malus rules, situational modifiers*

+> **Note on Balance**: Current weapon energy costs were originally balanced for lighter mechs (~40t).
+For heavy mechs (like Size 9+), these energy costs may be one to two orders of magnitude too low, potentially requiring future adjustment to reflect the energy generation of higher-tier power plants.

 ## Example Weapons

 | Weapon | Damage | Range | Ammo | Energy | Heat | Boot | Modes | Mass | Keywords |